 IMPROVING ACCESSIBILITY

-BATA endeavors to provide best practice ADA-compliant transit services grounded in equitable access to our transit system and inclusive process for the development of new transit services.
+BATA endeavors to provide best-practice ADA-compliant transit services grounded in equitable access to our transit system and inclusive process for the development of new transit services.
 In partnership with Disability Network Northern Michigan, we support each other’s efforts to increase awareness and understanding of our constituents’ transit needs.
 We welcome your suggestions and engagement in the process.

 • BATA vehicles are equipped with access lifts for riders with wheelchairs and other mobility devices and for those unable to walk up the bus entry steps